eliasrm87/Anet/README.md

 - Add the following url at "Additional Boards Manager URLs" on "preferences": https://raw.githubusercontent.com/Lauszus/Sanguino/master/package_lauszus_sanguino_index.json
 - Install last version of "Arduino AVR Boards" and "Sanguino" using the boards manager

+### Clearing EEPROM
+Clearing EEPROM is very important if you are changing firmware family, for example from marlin based to repetier based.
+If you are not sure, I recommend you to clear the EEPROM before flashing the new firmware.
+For clearing the EEPROM follow the following steps:
+- Open Arduino IDE
+- Go to File -> Examples -> EEPROM -> eeprom_clear
+- Select board "Anet V1.0"
+- Click upload button
+- Give, lets say, one minute for your printer to reset and execute the sketch

 ## Repetier firmware

 ### Build and upload repetier firmware